How To Clean A Vacuum Cleaner That Smells

 Vacuum cleaner brushes should be cleaned on a regular basis at least every six months.
 Without adequate care, hair trapped among the bristles may obstruct the brush’s rotation, causing the rubber to to slip and deteriorate.
 Additionally, the belt can become entangled in the brush.

 Belts that are stretched and overused emit an immediately identifiable rubber burnt odor.
 Just use a plastic brush with 3/4 cup of water an 1/4 of vinegar.
+This cleaning method is also effective if you’ve had bed bugs in your vacuum cleaner, as it helps eliminate both odors and potential infestations.

 4. Excess Dust